TOMToolkit/tom_base/docs/observing/selecting_targets_for_facility.rst

 During observing runs, particularly at manually- or remotely-operated telescope facilities, it can often be very useful to display a selection of targets to be observed on a particular night.
-This needs to take into account target visibiliy from the telescope site, as well as any prioritization of targets that the team have made.
+This needs to take into account target visibility from the telescope site, as well as any prioritization of targets that the team have made.

 TOMs provide support for this through the Target Selection option under the Target menu